-To edit a ZB16-4 card's configuration settings:
+To edit a SLIC card's configuration settings:

 - 1. Log on using the level 4 password. - 2.
 From the main menu, choose Program, then Configure, and then Cards. - 3.
-On the Edit Card menu, choose Edit then enter the ZB16-4 card's address. - 4.
-For each circuit on the ZB16-4 card, do the following: On the Trad Zone menu, choose Circuit Num then enter the device address of the circuit whose settings you want to edit.
-Follow the instruction provided below.
+On the Edit Card menu, choose Edit then enter the SLIC card's address. - 4.
+On the SLIC menu, choose Config Card then follow the instructions provided below.